exercism/website-copy/tracks/cpp/exercises/grains/mentoring.md

     return sum;
 }
 ```
-However with this solution, each time you call the function square with the indice i, you do i products.
+However with this solution, each time you call the function square with the index i, you do i products.
 In the following solution, you only do 64 products and by adding to the sum each time you multiply by 2 :
 ```cpp
 unsigned long long total() {